 Predictably, there is usually not much evidence other than the police report in tailgating cases.
 And as long as the D.A. has insufficient evidence to prove guilt beyond a reasonable doubt, the charge may be dropped.

-It depends on the Nevada city or county, but in the city of Las Vegas tailgating carries a $395 fine.
+It depends on the Nevada city or county, but in the city of Las Vegas tailgating carries a $305 fine.
 And if the tailgating occurred in a work zone, the court can double the fine.
+Learn more about Nevada work zone penalties.

 Take note that traffic charges in Nevada are misdemeanors, whereas California considers them "infractions."
 Nevada judges rarely impose jail for traffic tickets, but the maximum penalty for misdemeanors is $1,000 in fines and/or six (6) months in jail.2